osisoft/Client-Failover-Service/content/administration/perform-a-role-override.md

       https://<host>:<port>/clientfailover/groups/<groupID>/clientsessions/<sessionID>/roleoverride
       ```

 3. In the body of the request, enter the _Value_ as _primary_.
 To set an expiration period, enter the _ExpirationPeriod_ using the HH:MM:SS format.
-For example, to set a secondary session as the primary for 8 hours, you would enter 08:00:00.
+For example, to set a session as the primary for 8 hours, you would enter 08:00:00.
 If an expiration period is not required, you can remove ExpirationPeriod from the body of the request and the session remains as the Primary session indefinitely.

       ```
    {